23rd September 2020

 This is just one of several ways to make your ads reporting and process more holistic.
 Another is by using (My favourite thing to talk about because Analytics and Attribution rock!!!)
 Attribution Modelling.
 This is a set of rules which determines how credit for sales and conversions from your ad are assigned to touchpoints.
 You can use this platform to provide clear visibility about the real impact of your digital marketing channels.

 Visibility is key when it comes to marketing of any kind, including PPC.
 In order to know whether your PPC is working as effectively as possible, you need to have the information in place to assess how your ads are performing in the context of your wider marketing goals.

-If you’re still struggling with PPC and Search Engine Advertising, rope in the help of PPC consultants or a SEM Agency.
-As a leading PPC agency North East with plenty of experience under our belts, ROAR Digital Marketing can help you get the most out of your campaign – Creating Real Opportunity and Actual Results!
+If you’re still struggling with PPC and Search Engine Advertising, rope in the help of PPC consultants or an SEM Agency.
+As a leading PPC agency North East with plenty of experience under our belts, ROAR Digital Marketing can help you get the most out of your campaign – Creating Real Opportunities and Actual Results!

 Get in touch with our team today by calling 0191 259 4737 or drop us an email at firstname.lastname@example.org.